jqackkk/ConDict/README.md

 <h2>Release Schedule</h2>

-Updates are generally released every 1-2 weeks, depending on my academic workload.
+Updates are generally released monthly, depending on both my academic workload and the content that will be in the next update.
 Thank you for your patience and support!

 <div align="center">
 <sub>Built with ❤️ for the Conlanging Community</sub>